meg-coningsby/mastermind-game-project1/README.md

 ## Getting Started

 Want to give the game a go?
-Head over to [CODECRACKER](https://meg-coningsby.github.io/mastermind-game-project1/) to play.
+Head over to [CODE CRACKER](https://meg-coningsby.github.io/mastermind-game-project1/) to play.

 There are general instructions listed over on the webpage - but in case you want a sneak peek: